pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_storage-and-playback.md

 #### Delete specific message from a Message Persistence

-To delete a specific message, pass publish timetoken in End and timetoken-1 in Start (e.g., Start=15526611838554309, End=15526611838554310).
+To delete a specific message, pass the publish timetoken in End and timetoken +/- 1 in Start.
+Example: Start 15526611838554309, End 15526611838554310.

 ```
-`
-`
+1

 ```

 ## Message counts

-Requires Message Persistence (enable in Admin Portal).
+Requires Message Persistence enabled.

-Returns the number of messages published since the given time (timetoken >= channelTimetokens).
-- Unlimited retention: only last 30 days are counted.
+Returns the number of messages published since the given timetoken(s).
+Count includes messages with timetoken >= channelTimetokens.
+For Unlimited message retention keys, only the last 30 days are counted.
-- Channels without messages: 0.
-- Channels with 10,000+ messages: 10000.

 ### Method(s)

 ```
-`pubnub.messageCounts({
+`1pubnub.messageCounts({
-    channels: Arraystring>,
+2    channels: Arraystring>,
-    channelTimetokens: Arraystring>
+3    channelTimetokens: Arraystring>
-})
+4})
 `
 ```

 Parameters:
-- channels (Array<string>, required): Channels to fetch the count for.
+- channels (Array<string>, required): Channels to count.
-- channelTimetokens (Array<string>, required): Same order as channels.
-A single timetoken applies to all channels; otherwise lengths must match or PNStatus error returned.
+- channelTimetokens (Array<string>, required): Timetokens in same order as channels.
+A single value applies to all channels; otherwise, array lengths must match or a PNStatus error is returned.

 ### Sample code

 ```
-`
-`
+1

 ```

 ### Returns

-Message count:
+Message count: Channels without messages have 0.
+Channels with 10,000+ messages report 10000.

 ```
-`{
+`1{
-    channels: {
+2    channels: {
-        ch1: 49
+3        ch1: 49
-    }
-}
+4    }
+5}
 `
 ```

 ### Status response

 ```
-`{
+`1{
-    error: false,
+2    error: false,
-    operation: 'PNMessageCountsOperation',
+3    operation: 'PNMessageCountsOperation',
-    statusCode: 200
+4    statusCode: 200
-}
+5}
 `
 ```